jjhosuepinoza/lesson05/readme.md

 Run npm install and npm start from the backend folder in the terminal

-Test the endpoints in the routes.rest file with Rest Client or another similar tool.
+student the endpoints in the routes.rest file with Rest Client or another similar tool.

 ### Video